Sadiya-sheik/cdkecsdeploy/README.md

-# Welcome to your CDK TypeScript project!
+# Welcome to your CDK TypeScript project!(This is the new change that should go with revert)

 This is a blank project for TypeScript development with CDK.